AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## Outstanding bugs

+- generics/GenDerivOutput, GenDerivOutput1_0, GenDerivOutput1_1 (revert changed behaviour of `-ddump-deriv`)
 - typechecker/should_fail/tcfail102 (changed error message)

 ## To do

 - When there is only one thing in scope, what should we do?
+See [discussion here](records/overloaded-record-fields/plan#scope-issues,-or,-why-we-miss-dot).
-- Add `HsVarOut RdrName id` instead of `HsSingleRecFld` (or perhaps rename `HsVar` to `HsVarIn`); also useful to recall how the user referred to something.
+- Add `HsVarOut RdrName id` instead of `HsSingleRecFld` (or perhaps rename `HsVar` to `HsVarIn`)?
+This would also be useful to recall how the user referred to something.

 - Support virtual fields or forbid them?
 - Sort out reporting of unused imports.